 Get Updates: | Software Testingo Telegram Group |

-One suggestion for all testers is to go through the functionalities before writing any test cases and get a total idea about them.
+One suggestion for all testers is to review the functionalities before writing any test cases and get a total idea about them.

 Test Cases For White Board